 Is there such a thing as ‘good’ debt?
-We ask Andrew Talbot from Expat Financial Planning, a division of Global Eye.
+We ask Andrew Talbot from Expat Financial Planning.
 He’s one of the only Expat Certified Financial Planners (CFP) in Singapore and a member of the Financial Planning Association of Singapore, so he’s very much ‘in the know’!

 Pop quiz… you have a credit card balance of £3,000 at an APR of 17.9 per cent.
 How long will it take you to clear it if you ONLY make the minimum repayment each month (as a guide, 1% of the outstanding balance plus interest) and HOW MUCH will you pay in interest?